-- 8.1.1 The Audit Organization (AO) shall ensure the organization and management system specified in IPM 2.6.1, clearly delineates authorities and responsibilities related to all aspects of the Audit program.

-- 8.1.2 The AO shall have policies, processes and procedures to ensure effective implementation, control and standardization of the Audit program, in accordance with requirements contained in the IOSA Documentation System, including:

-- (i) planning an Audit;

-- (ii) selecting and assembling an Audit Team;

-- (iii) preparing for an Audit;

-- (iv) providing resources and logistical support;

-- (v) conducting an Audit;

-- (vi) terminating an Audit;

-- (vii) accepting a Corrective Action Plan (CAP);

-- (viii) conducting Audit follow-up;

-- (ix) closing Findings;

-- (x) closing an Audit;

-- (xi) Auditor performance.
+- 8.1.1 The Audit Organization (AO) shall ensure the organization and management system specified in IPM 2.5.1, clearly delineates authorities and responsibilities related to all aspects of the Audit program. - 8.1.2 The AO shall have policies, processes and procedures to ensure effective implementation, control and standardization of the Audit program, in accordance with requirements contained in the IOSA Documentation System, including: - (i) planning an Audit; - (ii) selecting and assembling an Audit Team; - (iii) preparing for an Audit; - (iv) providing resources and logistical support; - (v) conducting an Audit; - (vi) terminating an Audit; - (vii) accepting a Corrective Action Plan (CAP); - (viii) conducting Audit follow-up; - (ix) closing Findings; - (x) closing an Audit; - (xi) Auditor performance. - 8.1.3 The organization and management system specified in IPM 8.1.1 shall ensure the Audit objectives are achieved.
+The Audit objectives of an IOSA Audit are: - (i) To establish an Operator's level of conformity with all ISARPs within the scope of the Audit; - (ii) For Risk-based Audits, in addition to i) above, to establish an Operator's level of maturity of safety relevant systems and processes, based on the Maturity Assessment methodology outlined in the IOSA Audit Handbook.